shyusu4/awesome-books-es6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Awesome Books: with ES6
-> This project is a restructure of a previously completed pair-programming project - 'Awesome books'.
+> This project is a restructure of a previously completed pair-programming project ("Awesome Books").
 The goal is to make it more organized by using modules and the ES6 syntax.

 ## Live Demo